 Since a lot of users require the functionality of a database management system such as MySQL, they might not feel comfortable when interacting with the system solely from the MySQL prompt.

 phpMyAdmin was made for users to interact with MySQL using a web interface.
-In this tutorial we’ll demonstrate how you can install and secure phpMyAdmin so that you may safely use it to manage your databases on Ubuntu 14.04
+In this tutorial we will teach you how to install and secure phpMyAdmin so that you may safely use it to manage your databases on Ubuntu 14.04

-Before this tutorial there are a couple of things you’ll need.
+Before this tutorial there are a couple of things you will need to have:

-After you’ve acquired these things you should be ready to get started with this tutorial.
+After you have acquired these things, you should be ready to get started with this tutorial.

-To begin, we could just install phpMyAdmin using the default repositories.
+To begin, you could just install phpMyAdmin using the default repositories.

-We could do this by updating our local package index afterwards we will use the apt packaging system to pull down the files and install them on our system:
+You can do this by updating your local package index afterwards, you will use the apt packaging system to pull down the files and install them on your system:

 sudo apt-get update

 This should prompt you with a couple of questions so that you configure your installation correctly.